-Little Mix Tattoo Guide: All The Ladies' Ink...
-So Far
+Little Mix Tattoo Guide: Perrie Edwards, Jessie Nelson, Leigh-Anne Pinnock And Jade Thirwall's Ink Revealed

 PIC: Samantha Donkin/Instagram

-Perrie Edwards' tattoos:
+Perrie Edwards' tattoos

-Well now... apart from a temporary henna tattoo back in the Zayn days and multiple piercings, we can't seem to find anything that would suggest Pez actually has any tattoos!
+Apart from a temporary henna tattoo back in the Zayn days and multiple piercings, we can't seem to find anything that would suggest Pez actually has any tattoos.

 Could we finally see Perrie get inked this year?
 Perhaps there'll be a milestone or two that will undoubtedly warrant a special spot on the pop star's bod?